List of all Presidents of India from 1950-2023

-The President is the head of the Republic of India and is the first citizen of India.
-Article 53 of the Indian Constitution states that all the executive powers of the Union shall be exercised by him either directly or through officers subordinate to him.
+The President is the Head of the State in India.
+He or she is called the first citizen of the country.
+Article 52 of the Indian Consitution states that there shall be a President of India and as per Article 53, all the executive powers of the Union shall be executed by him or her either directly or through officers subordinates to him.

 1. Dr. Rajendra Prasad

 Dr. Rajendra Prasad was the first President of India, who had worked as president for two terms.
 He was also the President of the Constituent Assembly and the Chief Leader of the Indian Independence Movement.
 He was awarded Bharat Ratna in 1962.